Songfacts®: You can leave comments about the song at the bottom of the page.

 Richie had this song written for his first solo album, but he left it off.
 His wife Brenda loved the song, and insisted he include it on his second album, Can't Slow Down.

-Lionel Richie had to challenge an allegation from the songwriter Marjorie White that this was based on her 1978 song, "I'm Not Ready To Go," but he won.
+In 1984, the songwriter Marjorie White sued Lionel Richie, claiming that "Hello" was based on her 1978 song, "I'm Not Ready To Go."